Designing networks

 inspector.plot_bipartite_network()

-As a consequence, two agents are not assigned to any location.
+As a consequence, two actors are not assigned to any location.

 Defining the number of locations

-The attribute n_agents implicitly changes the number of the created locations.
+The attribute n_actors implicitly changes the number of the created locations.
 Using the attribute n_locations, you can also set the number of locations explicitly:

 [28]: